 On our second day of VBC, we will again congregate in an opening circle at 10:00am.
 The focus of today will be filling in the skeleton of the bench with cement that will be mixed on-site.
 Once a “peanut-butter”-like viscosity has been achieved, we will begin filling in the bench frame with trowel-fulls of cement, working from the bottom up.

 Volunteers are also invited to participate in a rock painting workshop facilitated by Claire from 10am to 12pm.
-Lunch will again be served from 1pm to 2pm and will be followed by a tour around the PSU campus to the many different greenspaces on campus.
-The tour, led by Ryan and Casey, will begin in the Grazing Gardens, move west to the Smith Native Garden, then south to the Native American Student and Community Center (NASCC).
+Lunch will again be served from 1pm to 2pm.
+After lunch, Zahir will be facilitating an activity of painting positive affirmation signs that will be placed around the Orchard and other garden spaces on campus.
+If you would like to partake in this cleansing experience then come by the Orchard by 2:20 pm and meet up with Zahir!
+Participants are also welcome to join Ryan and Casey on a tour around the PSU campus to the many different greenspaces on campus.
+The tour will begin in the Grazing Gardens, move west to the Smith Native Garden, then south to the Native American Student and Community Center (NASCC).
 After we tour the NASCC, we will walk to the Oak Savannah, then finishing the tour in the Community Orchard.
 Snacks will be provided during the tour!
 The day’s activities will cease at 4pm and will resume the following morning.